 At Advanced Surgeons, we have decades of combined experience offering the safest and most effective weight-loss surgery procedures, including:

 Sleeve gastrectomy — The most commonly performed weight-loss procedure in the U.S., the sleeve gastrectomy is both restrictive and malabsorptive.
-A gastric sleeve involves removing about 80 percent of the stomach.
-Not only do you feel fuller faster, but production of hormones that signal hunger drop drastically, leading to less of an impulse to overeat.
+A gastric sleeve involves removing 80 to 85 percent of the stomach.
+Not only can the stomach hold less food, but production of hormones that signal hunger drop drastically.

 Roux-en-Y gastric bypass — This procedure is one of the best established and most effective weight-loss surgeries available.
 It is both restrictive and malabsoptive.
 First, a small pouch is created out of the stomach.
 Then, the pouch is rerouted to connect to the small intestine, bypassing a large portion of the gastrointestinal tract and preventing the body from absorbing calories.